line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello(@RequestObject MyRequestObject myRequestObject) { ... }
     }

-Besides the annotated service class, you also need to create ``MyRequestObject`` and put `@Param`_ or `@Header`_ annotations on any of the following elements, to inject the path parameters, HTTP parameters or HTTP headers:
+Besides the annotated service class, you also need to create ``MyRequestObject`` and put :api:`@Param` or :api:`@Header` annotations on any of the following elements, to inject the path parameters, HTTP parameters or HTTP headers:

 - Fields